David Collado: Congressman

 In 2010, he was elected as Deputy for the Dominican Revolutionary Party (PRD) for District No. 1 of the National District.
 During his legislative term, he presented projects in favor of youth and the national economy, incentives for tourism, sports and culture, and laws to benefit women and the most needy sectors of the Dominican Republic.

-David Collado was president of the Permanent Commission of Tourism of the Chamber of Deputies from 2010-2016, and precursor of multiple bills to declare more than 16 provinces of the country as Ecotourism Provinces.
+David Collado was president of the Permanent Commission of Tourism of the Chamber of Deputies from 2010 to 2016, and precursor of multiple bills to declare more than 16 provinces of the country as Ecotourism Provinces.
 Collado was also one of the precursors of the revision and approval of Law 195-13, which modifies several articles of Law 158-01 on incentive for the Promotion of Tourism in the Country.
-Through this law, its scope was expanded to allow different provinces to have better opportunities to develop their tourism potential.

 Law 88-13 which declares November 12 as the National Day of the Dominican Entrepreneur, enacted on July 11, 2013, is an initiative of David Collado.

+Mayor of the National District (2016–2020)

+Collado was elected Mayor of the National District in 2016.
+During his tenure, he focused on urban revitalization, waste management reform, public space recovery, and municipal transparency.
+His administration emphasized efficiency, public-private collaboration, and modernization of local government services.

+Minister of Tourism (2020–present)

+In August 2020, Collado was appointed Minister of Tourism of the Dominican Republic.